 Genetic testing revealed she has a somatic mutation in her NRAS gene.
 The geneticist at the hospital feels she has RALD, ras-associated autoimmune leukoproliferative disorder which can contribute to autoimmune phenomena and possibly explain why her lupus is so aggressive.
 A positive NRAS gene also puts her at higher risk for future malignancy.
 After 118 days in the PICU she was discharged home with only a g tube for nutrition and giving medications which has now been removed.
 Four months in an ICU bed left her with severe muscle wasting.
 A few weeks after she was discharged she took her first steps and now she recently graduated to not needing PT anymore.

 She continues to be monitored closely by her team of doctors including a rheumatologist and nephrologist through Sanford.
 She will need to be on medication to keep her lupus under control for the rest of her life.
 Her doctors have found no documented cases like Scarlett.
 Lupus in a three year old is extremely uncommon and her initial presentation of pulmonary hemorrhage is even rarer.
-Hopefully Scarlett’s success can help other children with pulmonary hemorrhage due to lupus survive as I am hoping her case gets published.
+Hopefully Scarlett’s success can help other children with pulmonary hemorrhage due to lupus survive.

-Scarlett was also nominated by two of her doctors while she was still in the PICU to be the regional Children’s Miracle Network Champion.
-Being a CMN champion her story will reach more people and hopefully raise money for local kids in our state.
+Scarlett was also nominated by two of her doctors while she was still in the PICU to be the Children’s Miracle Network North Dakota Champion.
+This past year she has served as the North Dakota Champion, helping to raise money for local kids and raising awareness for lupus.

 Scarlett’s 3rd birthday party 1 day prior to being admitted to the hospital.
 2/18/18.
 She was not herself that day.
 Her energy was low and she wanted to be held.